Galicians: Galician

-Galician is a Romance language belonging to the Western Ibero-Romance branch; as such, it derives from Latin.
-It has official status in Galicia.
-Galician is also spoken in the neighbouring autonomous communities of Asturias and Castile and León, near their borders with Galicia.
+Galician is a Romance language belonging to the Western Ibero-Romance branch, deriving from Latin, and holds official status in Galicia.
+It is also spoken in bordering areas of Asturias and Castile and León.

-Medieval or Old Galician, also known by linguists as Galician-Portuguese, developed locally in the Northwest of the Iberian Peninsula from Vulgar Latin, becoming the language spoken and written in the medieval kingdoms of Galicia (from 1230 united with the kingdoms of León and Castille under the same sovereign) and Portugal.
-The Galician-Portuguese language developed a rich literary tradition from the last years of the 12th century.
-During the 13th century it gradually replaced Latin as the language used in public and private charters, deeds, and legal documents, in Galicia, Portugal, and in the neighbouring regions in Asturias and Leon.
+Medieval or Old Galician, known linguistically as Galician-Portuguese, evolved in the Northwest Iberian Peninsula from Vulgar Latin, becoming the written and spoken language of the medieval Galicia and Portugal.
+This language developed a notable literary tradition from the late 12th century and gradually replaced Latin in public and private documents in Galicia, Portugal, and neighboring regions.